Get Published: How to Write Romance

 Most romance publishers will have several different "lines", each aimed at a different audience, from the Christian market to erotica.
 Each line will have differing guidelines on what is and isn't allowed.
 The best way to work them out is to read books from the various lines until you find one you think would suit your style.

 What better source of information on how to write romance but an editor who works for the biggest publisher in the genre?
-Leslie Wainger is generous with her advice and, as you'd expect, she writes clearly and well.
+Leslie Wainger gave me lots of good advice when I was a member of the Harlequin forums, and much of it is repeated in this book.
 "From the horse's mouth" and recommended.

 I hope you can see that Romance writing requires some special skills.
 You need to imagine your scenes in detail, have a wide vocabulary of descriptive language, and be able to get deep inside your characters' heads.
 Your best preparation is to read some Romance novels, to get the cadence and structure of the books in your head.
 And start writing!